Ministry of Magic: Bartemius Crouch

-Roger Lloyd-Pack appeared as Crouch Sr. in the film adaptation of Harry Potter and the Goblet of Fire.
-His apathetic condemnation of his son pleading for mercy is changed to his son openly outing himself as a Death Eater due to Karkaroff's accusations, with Crouch being heartbroken about having to put him in jail.
-His abusive custody and mind-control of Crouch Jr. is omitted entirely, as is his dismissal of Winky as she is not included in the films.
-In addition, his body is found by Harry in the woods near the Hogwarts grounds, rather than buried by Crouch Jr.
+Roger Lloyd-Pack appeared as Mr. Crouch in the film adaptation of Harry Potter and the Goblet of Fire.

 John Dawlish

 John Dawlish is an Auror.
-He is very capable and self-assured, and is described as a "tough-looking wizard" with "very short, wiry" grey hair.
-He leaves Hogwarts with Outstandings in all his N.E.W.T.s (Nastily Exhausting Wizarding Test).
-However, it is a running joke of the books that in any appearance or mention of him, he is eventually hexed, usually due to a combination of far superior opponents and sheer bad luck.
+He is described as a "tough-looking wizard" with "very short, wiry" grey hair.

 In Harry Potter and the Order of the Phoenix, Dawlish accompanies Fudge to Hogwarts to confront Harry about the secret Dumbledore's Army meetings.
 Dawlish is knocked out along with Fudge, Umbridge, and Kingsley when Dumbledore, who takes all the blame for the Army on himself, escapes.
-A few weeks later, Dawlish is among the wizards who attempt to arrest Rubeus Hagrid when Umbridge sacks the gamekeeper.
-Still later, Dawlish arrives at the Ministry of Magic with Fudge after the battle at the Department of Mysteries is over.
-Fudge then sends him to attend to the captured Death Eaters.
+A few weeks later, Dawlish is among the wizards who attempt to arrest Hagrid when Umbridge sacks the gamekeeper.
 Dawlish appears again in Half-Blood Prince guarding Hogwarts after the commencement of the Second War.
 He is sent to follow Dumbledore when the Headmaster leaves school to search for Voldemort's Horcruxes, but is "regretfully" hexed by the Headmaster.
 He is Confunded by an Order member early on in Harry Potter and the Deathly Hallows, and gives Death Eater Corban Yaxley false information on Harry's removal from the Dursleys' home.
 Being Confunded, he is defeated by Dirk Cresswell, who escapes halfway on the way to Azkaban.
 Later, Dawlish is sent to arrest Augusta Longbottom.
 After a struggle, her defence places Dawlish in St Mungo's Hospital.

 Dawlish's first name is not revealed in the books or films.
 However, Rowling said in an interview with the podcast "PotterCast" that she named him John, owing to host John Noe's appreciation of the character.

-Dawlish was portrayed by Richard Leaf in the film adaptation of Harry Potter and the Order of the Phoenix.
+Dawlish is portrayed by Richard Leaf in the film adaptation of Harry Potter and the Order of the Phoenix.